wphipps5/dia-amyloid/4-process_dia_peptides/README.md

 Machine-learning training dataset derived from the peptide feature matrix.

-This dataset includes peptide features restricted to amyloid-associated proteins and filtered to amyloid types used for classifier training.
+Columns include Replicate (injection identifier), Type (amyloid subtype label), and peptide features restricted to amyloid-associated proteins.
+Rows are filtered to amyloid types supported by the classifier.

 ---